-Lesson Plan from African American Registry©: myCareer
+Lesson Plan from the Registry: my Career

-African-American Registry: Uniting Classrooms through Education, Transforming Communities through Education
+African-American Registry: Uniting Communities through Education, Transforming Communities through Education

 Introduction: Career planning is a necessary and fun thing to do.
-This four-part Registry exercise is designed for 7th and 8th grade students.
-It was developed in a middle school/ junior high setting with educational professionals and designed to give teachers a quality career-planning tool.
+This four-part Registry exercise is designed for 7th and 8th grade students or older.
+It was developed in a middle school/ junior high setting with educational professionals and designed to give teachers a quality career planning tool.
 The process will take students about six hours to complete.
 The decisions students make now and the classes they take set the course for their future careers.
-These activities will help student's select appropriate high school coursework.
+These activities will help students select appropriate high school coursework.